RupertZ/Interactive-Lab-Hub/Lab 1/README.md

 The light could deliver even more information than weather.
 There is a full color palette in tinkerbelle and therefore it could display way more information than the original design.

+On the other hand, although I deliberately exclude the audio element in the original design, I finally decide to involve audio/voice interaction in this device to enhance the user experience and the information delivery.

 ## Part C. Prototype the device